 When SGD Rises Against MYR

 When the "official" exchange rate from SGD to MYR rises or is better than a week ago, go over the border and exchange your money in Malaysia.
-One of the better places to exchange money will be in Komtar JBCC, just next to City Square in Johor Bahru.
+One of the better places to exchange will be in Komtar JBCC, just next to City Square in Johor Bahru.

-On the other hand, money changers in Malaysia will be buying the SGD notes from individuals standing in front of their counters.
+On the other hand, money changers in Malaysia will be buying in SGD from individuals standing in front of their counters.
 They will have to use the "official" rate plus their commissions.
 Thus, exchanging currency in Malaysia will have better rate than exchanging in Singapore in this case.
 Even the "best rate" money changers in Singapore may not be better than in Malaysia.

 When SGD Dropped Against MYR